‘Desperation science’ slows the hunt for coronavirus drugs

 “People had an epidemic in front of them and were not prepared to wait,” said Dr. Derek Angus, critical care chief at the University of Pittsburgh Medical Center.
 “We made traditional clinical research look so slow and cumbersome.”

-In the United States, one smaller but rigorous study found a different drug can shorten recovery time for seriously ill patients, but many questions remain about its best use.
+In the United States, a smaller but rigorous study found a different drug can shorten recovery time for seriously ill patients, but many questions remain about its best use.

 Doctors are still frantically reaching for anything else that might fight the many ways the virus can do harm, experimenting with medicines for stroke, heartburn, blood clots, gout, depression, inflammation, AIDS, hepatitis, cancer, arthritis and even stem cells and radiation.

 “Everyone has been kind of grasping for anything that might work.
 And that’s not how you develop sound medical practice,” said Dr. Steven Nissen, a Cleveland Clinic researcher and frequent adviser to the U.S. Food and Drug Administration.
-“Desperation is not a strategy.
-Good clinical trials represent a solid strategy.”
+“Desperation is not a strategy.”

 Few definitive studies have been done in the U.S., with some undermined by people getting drugs on their own or lax methods from drug companies sponsoring the work.

 And politics magnified the problem.
 Tens of thousands of people tried a malaria medicine after President Donald Trump relentlessly promoted it, saying, “What have you got to lose?”
 Meanwhile, the nation’s top infectious disease expert, Dr. Anthony Fauci, warned “I like to prove things first.”
-For three months, weak studies polarized views of hydroxychloroquine until several more reliable ones found it ineffective.
+For three months, weak studies polarized views of hydroxychloroquine until several more reliable ones found it ineffective for treatment.

 “The problem with ‘gunslinger medicine,’ or medicine that is practiced where there is a hunch ... is that it’s caused society as a whole to be late in learning things,” said Johns Hopkins University’s Dr. Otis Brawley.
 “We don’t have good evidence because we don’t appreciate and respect science.”